 Create local bare repository

-We need to create bare repository in git user's home catalog.
-Bare means that it will only store git objects, so we can say this is server-side part of repository.
+We need to create bare repository in git's home catalog.
+Bare means that it will only store git objects, so we can simplify this as server-side part of repository.

 $ sudo su -s /bin/bash - git